The Denver Post Community Foundation

 The Denver Post Community Foundation is a Denver-based non-profit that seeks to improve and enrich the quality of life in Denver’s ever growing and changing community.
 Examples of past and ongoing projects include sponsorship, grants, and volunteer efforts to improve Denver-based performances, exhibitions and other cultural experiences; sponsorship and grants supporting youth-oriented organizations and events; literacy instruction and educational improvement; and fundraising for and distribution to local agencies that provide food, shelter, medical care and aid to children.

 In addition to event proceeds going to The Denver Post Community Foundation, two non-profits that serve the Eastern Plains have been selected to each receive a $5,000 grant.
 They will help by providing volunteers and educational offerings throughout the event.
-In addition, a donation of $2,000 will be made to each town for a preselected local initiative.
+In addition, a donation of $2,000 will be made to each town for a preselected local community initiative.

 The two partnering non-profits receiving the $5,000 grants are: